 - The Dark Nest Trilogy has the Killiks, several castes of insectoids with a Hive Mind.
 Naturally, they are extremely disposable, particularly compared to the Joiners, people of other species who were more or less absorbed into that hive mind and retain some vestige of individuality.
 The Killiks regard themselves that way, since it doesn't matter for them if individuals get lost as long as the hive lives on.
 A Jedi Joiner shares their opinion; she works with a succession of members of the caste that relays communication best and is extremely fragile.
 Many of this caste get killed under her, all of them referred to by the caste name, and her reaction is always "Damn it.
 When does the next one get here?"

 - The Buggers in Ender's Game don't even care about individual deaths among their own species, but killing a single Hive Queen is seen as an atrocity about on a level with what humans think of genocide.
-The Blue and Orange Morality involved in this culture clash is what started the war; the bugs didn't think humans would mind them killing a few thousand workers because that's essentially how their societies greet each other.
+This is partially due to their Bizarre Alien Biology, as the worker drones aren't sentient, meaning that only killing a Hive Queen actually kills a person.
+The Blue-and-Orange Morality involved in this culture clash is what started the war; the bugs didn't think humans would mind them killing a few thousand workers because that's essentially how their societies greet each other.
 It takes two lopsided wars (that humanity barely survives) before either species figures out the misunderstanding (though they still have no idea how to actually talk to each other).
 The Buggers are deeply aghast at the number of unique individual humans they killed in the wars, and thus fairly resigned to their fate when humanity retaliates by pushing the Buggers to the brink of extinction.

 - The Gonne invokes this trope, killing off people who might be able to replicate it.
 "One of a kind is special."

 - Once Cylons in Battlestar Galactica lost the ability to resurrect, killing them got a lot more meaningful.
-Also, the Final Five (and Three after she was unboxed, as the page quote shows) are individuals, designed most of the Cylon tech, and know the way to Earth, making them some of the most unique and valuable people in existence.
+Also, the Final Five are individuals, designed most of the Cylon tech, and know the way to Earth, making them some of the most unique and valuable people in existence.

 - Taelons in Earth: Final Conflict have been unable to reproduce biologically for centuries now, and had their homeworld destroyed by the Jaridians, making the death of any Taelon a heavy blow for them as a species.

 - The Doctor is the last Time Lord (Sometimes).
-Oddly enough the Doctor is probably the least powerful of his race, as he uses a TARDIS that was old when he will first steal it a few hundred years ago, and a few other assorted trinkets.
+Oddly enough the Doctor is probably the least powerful of his race, as he uses a TARDIS that was old when he will first stole it a hundreds of years ago, and a few other assorted trinkets.
 Considering the Time Lords provide the page quote for Abusing the Kardashev Scale for Fun and Profit, he's positively roughing it.
 He's probably smarter than the rest of his people though, and he was already unique by being willing to do something about all the evil in the universe, rather than just watch.

 - There's usually at least one character like this in the main cast of each Star Trek series:

-- As per the Page Quote, Data on The Next Generation.
+- Data on The Next Generation.
 While he does find a handful of other robots like him, such as his Evil Twin Lore, they tend to get destroyed or are otherwise incapacitated so that by the end of the day, there's only one left.

 - For Star Trek: Voyager, There are two characters who fit this: Seven of Nine, for a while the sole Liberated Borg, who gets specifically chased down by the Borg Queen because of her uniqueness, and the Doctor, the only hologram who develops his own unique personality.
 It's little wonder they became the Spotlight-Stealing Squad.